MrThanasiz/pcap_analysis/README.md

 pip install matplotlib
 ```

-After installing the libraries you can run the script by executing main.py, make sure you have all 3 project files (analyze.py, plot.py, main.py) in the same directory before executing.
+After installing the libraries you can run the script by executing main.py, make sure you have the pcap file (you can change the filename in main.py) and all 3 project files (analyze.py, plot.py, main.py) in the same directory before executing.

 You can change which graphs/plots are shown by commenting out the corresponding lines in the main file.